 VOCs contribute to indoor air pollution, smog and ozone, and some areas of the United States have been classified by the Clean Air Act as “ozone non-attainment areas,” where VOC emissions are strictly regulated and require costly reporting and permitting.
 Along with this major environmental feature, Saf-T-Vanish also has proven to be more operator friendly and offer improved lubricity, say Whirlpool officials, and it dries faster than did its conventional vanishing oil, while also being nonflammable.

 Tower Oil began to develop the new lubricant early in 2006 in an effort to find a replacement for petroleum distillates used in vanishing oils.
 The efforts paid off when, on January 1, 2010, Rule 1144 in Southern California went into effect banning the use of vanishing oils whose VOC content exceeds 50 grams/l and rust preventives whose VOC content exceeds 300 gram/l.

-|The Whirlpool refrigerator plant uses its new vanishing oil in presses up to 800 tons on progressive dies running hot-rolled steel as thick 0.090 in., electrogalvanized steel 0.015 to 0.045 in., and 0.035-in. aluminum. |
+|The Whirlpool refrigerator plant uses its new vanishing oil in presses up to 800 tons on progressive dies running hot-rolled steel as thick 0.090 in., electrogalvanized steel (shown here) 0.015 to 0.045 in., and 0.035-in. aluminum. |